Successful ABM Campaigns: Tips and Creative Examples

 For example, rather than targeting enterprise tech companies in the financial sector, ABM would mean targeting online payment processing companies with more than $10 billion in revenue and a global presence—or even targeting PayPal specifically.

-AMB fundamentally changes marketing by choosing a target account and then creating (or adjusting) marketing campaigns to fit that company or a very narrow audience.
+ABM fundamentally changes marketing by choosing a target account and then creating (or adjusting) marketing campaigns to fit that company or a very narrow audience.

-What are account-based marketing campaigns?
+What are ABM campaigns?

 Account-based marketing campaigns are specific campaigns used to target specific accounts or narrow audiences.